 Workers’ compensation.
 Norton Healthcare may release medical information about patients for workers’ compensation or similar programs that provide benefits for work-related injuries or illnesses.

 Public health risks.
 Norton Healthcare may disclose medical information about patients for public health activities.
 Generally, these activities include the following reports:

 Health oversight activities.
 Norton Healthcare may disclose patients’ medical information to a health oversight agency for activities authorized by law.
 These oversight activities include, for example, audits, investigations, inspections, licensure or disciplinary actions and legal proceedings or actions.
 These activities are necessary for the government to monitor the health care system, government programs and compliance with civil rights laws.

-Highly confidential information.
-Federal and state laws require special privacy protections for certain highly confidential information about you (“Highly Confidential Information”), including the subset of your protected health information that is maintained in psychotherapy notes or is about your: (1) mental health and/or developmental disabilities services; (2) alcohol and drug abuse prevention, diagnosis, treatment or referral; (3) HIV/AIDS testing, diagnosis or treatment; (4) communicable disease(s); (5) genetic testing; (6) child abuse and neglect; (7) domestic or elder abuse; and/or (8) sexual assault.
-In order for your Highly Confidential Information to be disclosed for a purpose other than those permitted by law, Norton Healthcare will require your written authorization.
+Highly Confidential Information.
+Federal and state laws require special privacy protections for certain highly confidential information about patients (“Highly Confidential Information”), including the subset of protected health information that is maintained in psychotherapy notes or is about the patient’s: (1) mental health and/or developmental disabilities services; (2) substance use disorder prevention, diagnosis, treatment or referral; (3) HIV/AIDS testing, diagnosis or treatment; (4) communicable disease(s); (5) genetic testing; (6) child abuse and neglect; (7) domestic or elder abuse; and/or (8) sexual assault.
+In order for the patient’s Highly Confidential Information to be disclosed for a purpose other than those permitted by law, Norton Healthcare will require the patient’s written authorization.

 Law enforcement.
 If asked to do so by law enforcement, and to the extent permitted or required by law, we may release medical information for the following reasons: